 United States Permafrost Association (USPA)

-The USPA currently provides ongoing support for the updating of the COLD Database with new references to publications that relate to permafrost research.
-The database is updated monthly and a listing of new publications is posted to the USPA website https://www.uspermafrost.org/monthly-alerts.shtml
+The USPA provided support for the updating of the COLD Database with new references to publications that related to permafrost research.
+The database was updated monthly and a listing of new publications was posted to the USPA website www.uspermafrost.org/permafrost-monthly-alerts

 Cold Regions Bibliography Project